Guide to Getting a Mortgage

 For example, if the mortgage interest rate is 3.6 the mortgage must qualify at a 5.6 percent interest rate.
-Mortgage Brokers and Mortgage Agents can get around the stress test and have options available to qualify at the contract rate.
+Mortgage Brokers can get around the stress test and have options available to qualify at the contract rate.
 Call or text me at 519-860-2102 or Contact Me and we will go over the various options and lowest interest rates available.

 What Will my Interest Rate be?

 It is always best to try to get the lowest interest rate available!
 There a number of factors which determine how low of an interest rate will be applied to your mortgage.
 All things being equal the most important factor when figuring out your interest rate is credit history.

 If there have been very few late payments and overall good credit history then you can expect to get a low interest rate – usually between 3-3.5 percent on a Five Year Fixed Mortgage, or Prime minus .75 on a Variable Mortgage.